 All new and transfer students for the fall semester will register for their classes during summer orientation.
-Students accepted for the spring semester will be registered by the Student Records and Financial Services Office staff.
+Students accepted for the spring semester will receive registration information and instructions in their acceptance packet.
 For further information contact the Student Records and Financial Services Office (1-800-4-ALFRED).

 Information on activities is useful in providing additional information and a more complete picture of the applicant.
-However, courses taken and grades received are the major factor in determining the admissions decision.
+However, courses taken and grades received are the major factors in determining the admissions decision.

 SAT or ACT scores are required for students applying for a baccalaureate-level program.
-On the SAT exam we look for a 1000 combined score on the Math and Critical Reading section.
+On the SAT exam we look for a 1000 combined score on the math and critical reading sections.
 On the ACT exam we look for a composite score of 21 or better.
-At this time we are not looking at the writing portion of the SAT or ACT for admission purposes.
+At this time we are not considering the writing portion of the SAT or ACT for admission purposes.
 We do not require students to take any SAT subject tests.
 Students applying for an associate-level program are not required to submit SAT or ACT scores.
-However we encourage all students to submit one or both of these standardized test scores.
+However, we encourage all students to submit one or both of these standardized test scores.

 Students who wish to be considered for some scholarships and intercollegiate sports must also submit SAT/ACT scores.

-Students wishing to be considered for the Bachelor of Architecture program are recommended to have a SAT score of 1100 (Critical Reading and Math) or an ACT composite score of a 24.
+Students wishing to be considered for the Bachelor of Architecture program should have a SAT score of 1100 (critical reading and math) or an ACT composite score of a 24.